kellydinneen/kellydinneen/README.md

 I'm a javascript developer.

 #### 🧠 Right now, I **can**
-- create interactive web apps with React and React Router
+- create interactive web apps with React and React Router (using React Hooks)

-  ---> using all functional React components (React Hooks)
 - manage state with Redux
 - build an end-to-end testing suite with Cypress
 - unit test with Mocha or Jest